A hands-on review of Meural Canvas

 While Meural includes wall anchors with either mounting option, I strongly suggest making sure at least one of your screws is in a stud, especially if you will be rotating your Canvas a lot.

 The 8-foot power cord on the Meural Canvas is fairly unobtrusive, but hiding it definitely makes for a cleaner look.
 The cord is rated for in-wall use, but if you don't want to cut holes in your wall, you can easily disguise it with a paintable cable cover like I did to keep your home gallery looking super-streamlined.

 I love it.
 Yes, it’s a bit of a splurge, but the detail of the display, the ease of use, and the opportunity to discover new art all the time make it a pretty worthwhile one.
 Even my husband — who is not a huge fan of all the technology I bring home — has enjoyed the rotating gallery in our living room.
 I was delighted to find him swiping up to see the “art card” of a work on display — more than once!

 As I was finishing up this article, Meural released the Canvas II.
 This new frame has a streamlined look that comes in four colors — black, white, dark wood, and light wood.
 But what's even more exciting to me is that it comes in two sizes, including a smaller 21.5" version with a lower price point that will make it accessible to more people.
 The larger 16" x 24" option has the same 27" display size as its predecessor.

 Want to know more?

 If you’re still curious about the Meural Canvas and what it can (or can’t) do, feel free to leave me a question or a comment below.
-Our friendly and knowledgeable advisors are also happy to help.
-They can be reached by chat, email, or phone.
+Our friendly and knowledgeable Advisors are also happy to help.
+Contact us today.